ganbarodigital/go_envish/v4/README.md

 	//
 	// It also sets the special parameter $#.
 The value of $# is returned.
 	ReplacePositionalParams(values ...string) int

+	// ResetPositionalParams deletes $1, $2 etc etc from the environment.
+	//
+	// It also sets the special parameter $# to 0.
+	ResetPositionalParams()

   // SetPositionalParams sets $1, $2 etc etc to the given values.
 	//